Robotics program grant applications are now available to all Oklahoma public schools.

 Applications and more information can be found on the State Department of Education’s website

-Completed applications including signed assurances may be e-mailed, mailed, or hand carried to: Jeff Downs, Executive Director of STEM, Oklahoma State Department of Education , 2500 North Lincoln Boulevard, Suite 315 , Oklahoma City OK 73105 , Jeff.Downs@sde.ok.gov.
+Completed applications including signed assurances and consent forms may be e-mailed, mailed, or hand carried to: Jeff Downs, Executive Director of STEM, Oklahoma State Department of Education , 2500 North Lincoln Boulevard, Suite 315 , Oklahoma City OK 73105 , Jeff.Downs@sde.ok.gov.